sidwellr/schotter/schotter3.md

 * a title at the top: "Schotter Control Panel"
 * a slider labeled "Displacement" to control the square displacement (like the up/down arrows)
 * a slider labeled "Rotation" to control the rotation (like the left/right arrows)
-* the "Randomize" button that we've already built (but need to move to the bottom of the control panel)
+* the "Randomize" button that we've already built (but we need to move to the bottom of the control panel)

 The labels for the sliders are distinct from the sliders themselves, so we need five more widgets, six in all.
 Let's just do them all at once!
 First, we add them to the widget_ids! macro: